sharmahdk13s/RNBoilerPlate/README.md

-# RNBoilerPlate - The Ultimate Latest React-Native App QuickStart with **rn-react-native-boilerplate**
+# RNBoilerPlate - The Ultimate Latest React-Native App QuickStart

 ⚛️ React Native Boilerplate: Jumpstart your app development with essential configurations for React Native projects.
 Includes libraries, navigation, state management, and styling setup.
 Streamline your workflow and focus on building amazing mobile experiences! 📱✨